-Figure 118: Certificate Template Requiring Manager Approval
+Figure 119: Certificate Template Requiring Manager Approval

-The functionality of pending alerts for certificates requested within Keyfactor Command has been largely replaced by the new Keyfactor Command workflow added in Keyfactor Command version 10 (see Workflow on page 204).
+The functionality of pending alerts for certificates requested within Keyfactor Command has been largely replaced by the new Keyfactor Command workflow added in Keyfactor Command version 10 (see Workflow on page 218).
 When alerting with Keyfactor Command workflow, templates do not need to be configured to require manager approval.
-This is because the approval handling is fully controlled within Keyfactor Command workflow, since this would generally require approval both at the Keyfactor Command level and at the CA level, depending on workflow configuration.
+This is because the approval handling is fully controlled within Keyfactor Command.
+In fact, templates generally should not be configured to require manager approval when using Keyfactor Command workflow, since this would generally require approval both at the Keyfactor Command level and at the CA level, depending on workflow configuration.